nneves/UrlSearchEngine/README.md

 ```

-Note: for a full CouchDB data reset run (warning, all will be erased) :
+Note: for a full CouchDB data reset run (warning, all data will be erased):

 ```
 docker-compose rm && DatabaseInit/dbinitstatus/.dbinitdone